-ANSWER: Per the BHDDA essential services guidance #20-01 issued on March 25,2020, "All behavioral health services are essential to sustain and protect life and therefore must continue to be provided under the Governor's Stay Home Stay Safe Order.
+ANSWER: Per the BHDDA essential services guidance #20-01 issued on March 25,2020, "All behavioral health services are essential to sustain and protect life and therefore must continue to be provided.
 Behavioral health services shall continue to be provided in homes, residential or clinical settings if such services cannot reasonably be performed telephonically or through other virtual methods and are necessary to sustain and protect life.
 Home-based or clinic-based services are necessary to sustain and protect life if, based on a provider's good faith clinical judgment, are necessary for the individual to remain in the least restrictive environment, are required for assistance with activities of daily living, instrumental activities of daily living (IADLs), be sustained on life-preserving medication, as well as those services necessary to maintain behavioral or psychiatric stability.

-If the clinician has determined that this service can be reasonably provided telephonically or through other virtual methods, and is not required to be performed face-to-face in the home to sustain and protect life, then it is acceptable to do so during the time that we are under the executive order to stay home, stay safe.
+If the clinician has determined that this service can be reasonably provided telephonically or through other virtual methods, and is not required to be performed face-to-face in the home to sustain and protect life, then it is acceptable to do so during the time that option to provide services via telemedicine remains available as tied to the Governor's state of emergency and state of disaster declarations.
 If the service is being provided within the amount, scope and duration as indicated in the plan of service, then a change in delivery method during this time of crisis, would not necessitate an adverse benefit determination.
 However, even with the provider following the guidelines provided, the consumer/family may still file an appeal if they wish to and the formal Grievance and Appeal process as outlined in the Contract Attachment 6.4.1.1 Grievance and Appeal Technical Requirement/PIHP Grievance System for Medicaid Beneficiaries must be followed.